hamishivi/automated-instruction-selection/README.md

 ```bash
 ./shell_scripts/core_commands/model_training/random_select.sh <filename> <run name> <x>
 ```
-Please look into the scripts and feel fre to edit them (in particular, you might wish to edit the output directory name).
+Please look into the scripts and feel free to edit them (in particular, you might wish to edit the output directory name).

 You can also run locally with:
 ```bash